RauxaDataScience/GansContextDataSets/README.md

 Link to ChairGansContext dataset goes here <>

 ChairGansContext dataset is created with the following:
-* Elevation range 0 to 180, with an increment of 1
+* Elevation range 0 to 180 degrees, with an increment of 1 degree
-* Azimuth range 0 to 360, with an increment of 1
+* Azimuth range 0 to 360 degrees, with an increment of 1 degree
 * Distance range 5 to 25, with an increment of 1